Testing out the Cosy Club’s Christmas menu; it’s a tough job, but someone’s got to do it!

 Although I was already pretty full, I couldn’t resist a pudding!
 I somehow misread the menu and picked the chocolate brownie and cinder toffee trifle.
 I shouldn’t eat cream so I passed this over to my very understanding partner and he gave me his chocolate and orange torte.
 There was also traditional Christmas pudding, limoncello cheesecake and an English cheese selection to pick from.
 The chocolate torte was an indulgent delight with a tang of orange and fruity kick from the raspberry sauce.

 We all had a fantastic evening at the Cosy Club.
 The restaurant has a relaxed vibe, but is fancy enough to enjoy getting dressed up for the occasion.
 The staff were fantastic, incredibly friendly and attentive all evening.
 I would definitely recommend it as a place to get together with your pals for a friend-mas dinner or a catch up with family before the big day.

 The menu starts on 22nd November, but you can book your tables now.
-To find out more about the festivities at the Cosy Club, click here.
+To find out more about the Christmas at the Cosy Club, click here.

 Disclaimer: This blog post was not sponsored and I was not paid to write this.
 The Cosy Club invited me to the Christmas menu preview evening.
 All food and drink was complimentary.
 To find out more about my disclosure policy, click here.